ZR000X/data-app-base-react/README.md

 - Each node maintains its own state
 - States are initialized with defaults
 - States can be manually edited through the UI
+- States can be reset to initial values
+- States sync automatically between UI and actions
+- States persist across page refreshes
+- States can be downloaded/uploaded as JSON

 ## Testing